Download a PDF copy of the Position statement on paediatric care (84.9 KB,PDF).

 1Except in New South Wales, which has a co-regulatory model.

-The Board’s Code of conduct for chiropractors (the Code) and Chiropractic guidelines for advertising of regulated health services are published on its website.
+The Board’s Code of conduct for chiropractors (2022) (the Code) and Guidelines for advertising a regulated health service are published on its website.
 These documents, and the Board’s other codes and guidelines, outline the Board’s guiding principles and expectations of practitioners to deliver effective healthcare in an ethical framework.

-Section 1.1 states: ‘If professional conduct varies significantly from this Code, health practitioners should be prepared to explain and justify their decisions and actions, and serious or repeated failure to meet this Code may have consequences for registration.’
+The introduction to the Code states: ‘‘If professional conduct varies significantly from this code, practitioners should be prepared to explain and justify their decisions and actions.
+Serious or repeated failure to meet this code may lead to patient harm and have consequences for registration.’

 Healthcare decisions made in the context of evidence-based practice must be adequately underpinned by proper informed consent.
-As set out in section 3.5 of the Code, the informed consent process includes a full and honest disclosure of the evidence supporting any proposed care.
+As set out in section 4.2 of the Code, the informed consent process includes providing information on material risks and expected outcomes.

 Whilst lower forms of evidence may be adequate to support a well-constructed and controlled trial of clinical care for some conditions, clinical experience alone is rarely adequate to support clinical decision-making that is contrary to current evidence and/or best-practice approaches.
 Patient consent does not end a practitioner’s responsibilities to provide ethical and professional care consistent with the standards and expectations of the Board.